eth-brownie/brownie/docs/tests-hypothesis-stateful.rst

 Strategies
 ----------

-A state machine should contain one or more :ref:`hypothesis-strategies`, in order to provide data to it's rules.
+A state machine should contain one or more :ref:`strategies <hypothesis-strategies>`, in order to provide data to it's rules.

 Strategies must be defined at the class level, typically before the first function.
 They can be given any name.